 Selling a business vehicle: A few exceptions

-The above example assumes you use the car 100% for business.
-If you use it less than 100%, you may only deduct the business portion of your loss.
+The above example assumes you use the car 100 percent for business.
+If you use it less than 100 percent, you may only deduct the business portion of your loss.

 Subject to two exceptions, you can sell your old car to anyone and deduct the business portion of your loss.
 You may sell to a car dealer, but you cannot purchase another car from the dealer at the same time—this would be considered a trade-in by the IRS.